 The Law Codes’ arbitration lawyers in Chandigarh enjoy a great reputation for their impartial, fair, and transparent work while holding high ethical standards, unquestionable integrity, and neutrality.
 The exclusive panel of arbitrators in Chandigarh also conducts arbitration proceedings and passes awards that are enforceable under the law and binding on the parties

 An arbitration agreement is a contractual agreement between the parties to resolve their disputes by arbitration.
 While arbitration agreements come in many forms, care must be taken with their drafting to ensure their validity and enforceability.

-For a careful drafting of the arbitration agreement The Law Codes have a dedicated team of arbitration lawyers in Chandigarh who look into the minute details and finer nuances of the contract to avoid any unnecessary dispute in future.
+For careful drafting of the arbitration agreement, The Law Codes have a dedicated team of arbitration lawyers in Chandigarh who look into the minute details and finer nuances of the contract to avoid any unnecessary dispute in the future.